Is distracted driving as dangerous as they claim?

 Experts believe that distracted driving might be more dangerous than driving under the influence of drugs and alcohol.
 Countless accidents occur in Michigan every year because drivers are distracted.

 Distracted Driving – Here is What You Need to Know

 According to the National Highway Traffic Safety Administration, distracted driving is any activity that could divert a person’s attention away from the primary task of driving and significantly increase the odds of an accident.
 Distractions are not limited to just texting or the use of a cell phone.
-Distracted driving can be caused by eating, drinking, smoking, grooming, reading, using a GPS, adjusting a radio, or temperature control, among many other things.
+Distracted driving charges can result from eating, drinking, smoking, grooming, reading, using a GPS, adjusting a radio, or temperature control, among other things done while driving in Michigan.

 - Manual distractions are those where you move your hands away from driving.
 An example would be reaching for a drink in the drink carrier.